Bridging the Gap to Real-World Object-Centric Learning: Introduction

 \blfootnote{ $\dagger$: Work done during an internship at Amazon Web Services.} \blfootnote{ Correspondence to: \texttt{hornmax@amazon.de}, \texttt{maximilian.seitzer@tuebingen.mpg.de}} \looseness-1Object-centric representation learning has the potential to greatly improve generalization of computer vision models, as it aligns with causal mechanisms that govern our physical world~\citep{scholkopf2021toward,dittadi2021generalization}.
 Due to the compositional nature of scenes~\citep{greff2020binding}, object-centric representations can be more robust towards out-of-distribution data~\citep{dittadi2021generalization} and support more complex tasks like reasoning~\citep{assouel2022object,yang2020object} and control~\citep{zadaianchuk2020self,mambelli2022compositional,biza2022binding}.
 They are in line with studies on the characterization of human perception and reasoning~\citep{kahneman1992reviewing, spelke2007core}.
 Inspired by the seemingly unlimited availability of unlabeled image data, this work focuses on \emph{unsupervised} object-centric representation learning.

 Most unsupervised object-centric learning approaches rely on a reconstruction objective, which struggles with the variation in real-world data.
 Existing approaches typically implement \enquote{slot}-structured bottlenecks which transform the input into a set of object representations and a corresponding decoding scheme which reconstructs the input data.
-The emergence of object representations is primed by the probabilistic permutation symmetry~\citep{bloem2020probabilistic} of the set bottleneck of models like Slot Attention~\citep{Locatello2020SlotAttention} that group together independently repeating visual patterns across a fixed data set.
-While this approach was successful on simple synthetic datasets, where low-level features like color help to indicate the assignment of pixels to objects, those methods have failed to scale to complex synthetic or real-world data~\citep{eslami2016attend, greff2019multi, burgess2019monet, Locatello2020SlotAttention}.
+The emergence of object representations is primed by the set bottleneck of models like Slot Attention~\citep{Locatello2020SlotAttention} that groups together independently repeating visual patterns across a fixed data set.
+While this approach was successful on simple synthetic datasets, where low-level features like color help to indicate the assignment of pixels to objects, those methods have failed to scale to complex synthetic or real-world data~\citep{eslami2016attend, greff2019multi, burgess2019monet, Locatello2020SlotAttention,engelcke2021genesis2}.